pccprint/search4all/README.md

 - [ ] Support Lepton
 - [ ] Support continuous search
 - [ ] Support More LLMs
+- [x] Support the related questions by function calling
 - [x] Support the Docker
+- [x] Support the Docker-Compose
 - [x] Support the Zeabur